eponsonby/Odin_Project_Notes/DOM_Manipulation.md

 - i.e. `document.querySelector(“.display”)`; would select the div above

 ## DOM Methods
 - When your HTML is parsed by the browser, it is converted to the DOM.
 Primary diff is these nodes are objects that have many properties and methods attached to them.
-These props and methods are the primary tools we are going to use to manipulate our webpage with JS.
+These properties and methods are the primary tools we are going to use to manipulate our webpage with JS.
 Starting with Query Selectors - those that help you target the nodes

 ### Query Selectors
 - As mentioned above, you can find nodes in the DOM using query selectors